mattmaniak/tales_of_soplicowo/docs/game/game_design_document.md

      - Random encounters.
      - All unique *Sir Thaddeus* characters.

-4. ### <a id='prizes'></a>Prizes
-   If a player will explore levlels enough, there will be a chance to find something that will enhance the historical lore and/or add additional dialogue.

-5. ### <a id='Enjoyable Failures'></a>Enjoyable Failures
+6. ### <a id='winning-and-losing'></a>Winning and Losing
-   It's inevitable that a player could get lost, however this particular scenario will be quite similar to the deep exploration - sometimes additional content will be found and sometimes clues how to get back and find a proper way.
+   It's inevitable that a player could get lost, however this particular scenario will be quite similar to the deep exploration.
+Quite similar scenario will appear when a player will explore levels enough, there will be the same chance to gain a prize.

+7. ### <a id='prizes'></a>Prizes
+   There will be a chance to find something that will enhance the historical lore and/or add additional dialogue.

-6. ### <a id='statistics-of-the-player'></a>Statistics of the Player
+8. ### <a id='statistics-of-the-player'></a>Statistics of the Player
    The game shouldn't be explicit with stats displaying them by numbers.
 Instead, it should use some graphs and mainly storytelling to show characters' parameters.
 Here comes the *show, don't tell* rule.

    Optionally, there will be a reversed triangle that symbolises main character's attitude.
 Center will be the initial neutrals state.
 Left corner will symbolise Horeszko family, while right one - Soplicas.
 Collaboration with Russians will be placed at the bottom.
 As the protagonist is one of the Soplicas, player's attitude may be prejudiced, however to reconceal noblemen and thus succeed, neutrality will be necessary.
 Those attitudes will be the essence of the RPG loyality system, however it may judge player's morality so it should be considered deeply before optional implementation.
 This would trick player as working with Soplicas will be suggested at first sight, even if they won't be too familiar.
 Because of that, player probably will try to become neutral, and tho will probably achieve a relative success.

 ## <a id='Story'></a>Story
 There is no distiction between and side jobs to simplify implementation.
 There will be nonlinear main quests only whose will have optional tasks sometimes to provide more diverse choices and consequences.

+1. ### <a id='timeline'></a>Timeline

-- ### <a id='events-books'></a>Events/Books
+2. ### <a id='events-books'></a>Events/Books
-  1. Tadeusz arrives to Soplicowo, and Priest Robak later on.
+   1. Tadeusz arrives to Soplicowo, and Priest Robak later on from a Chapel.
    2. Count Horeszko arrives to a Castle and stalks Zosia, Robak comes in-between.
    3. Mushrooming with Soplicas.
    4. Robak encourages noblemen in Jankiel's Inn to reconceal, then helps with a  Bear hunting.
    5. Robak gifted with the Bear meat, serious argument in the Castle.
-  6. Priest arrives to Soplicowo once again, then to the Castle.
+   6. Priest arrives to Soplicowo once again, then to the Count's Palace tracking Protazy.
    7. Robak tries to track Gerwazy to Dobrzyn (not included in the source).
    8. Priest Robak arrives back to Soplicowo and makes a coming out to Judge.
    9. Dobrzyn noblemen captive Soplicas, Robak goes to there and back with Maćko Dobrzyński is wounded nearly after in a Battle with Russians.
    10. Public coming out and death of Robak, talks about emigration.
    11. Public rehabilitation of Jacek Soplica in 1812 by Podkomorzy, during Napoleon's raid on Russia.
    12. Junket with Polish generals in Sopliciwo, Tadeusz and Zosia wedding, a hope.

-- ### <a id='quests-and-their-ids'></a>Quests and their IDs
+3. ### <a id='quests'></a>Quests
-  0. Some kind of intuitive and immersive tutorial to provide an **intro**.
+   1. Some kind of intuitive and immersive tutorial to provide an **intro**.
-  1. A little harder quest to create an **exposition** and speed-up **pacing**.
+   2. A little harder quest to create an **exposition** and speed-up **pacing**.
-  2. Harder quest with a **rising action**.
+   3. Harder quest with a **rising action**.
-  3. Final hard quest that becomes a **climax**.
+   4. Final hard quest that becomes a **climax**.
-  4. A slowdown and player's Catharsis.
+   5. A slowdown and player's Catharsis.
-  5. A short cutscene/gameplay event as a final conclusion.
+   6. A short cutscene/gameplay event as a final conclusion.

-- ### <a id='endings-and-their-ids'></a>Endings and their IDs
+4. ### <a id='endings'></a>Endings
-  0. The Blind One - Soplicas.
+   - The Blind One - Soplicas.
-  1. The Lawful Harsh - Horeszkos.
+   - The Lawful Harsh - Horeszkos.
-  2. The Collaborant - Russians.
+   - The Collaborant - Russians.
-  3. The Reconciler - active neutrality.
+   - The Reconciler - active neutrality.

 ## <a id='sound'></a>Sound
-1. ### <a id='sfx'></a>Sound Effects
-   Simple free assets.
-2. ### <a id='music'></a>Music
+1. ### <a id='music'></a>Music
    Some tracks.
 Must be interactive and adaptive as games are interactive medium.
+2. ### <a id='effects'></a>Effects
+   Simple free assets.

 ## <a id='graphics'></a>Graphics
 3D low poly pixel art, where pixels are used only for details.
 Meshes and the textures' context are classicaly flat.
 Rich post-processing can be easily achieved due the Render Pipeline.
+1. ### <a id='art-direction'></a>Art Direction
+   Beautiful.

 ## <a id='accessibility'></a>Accessibility
 Each in-game feedback is expressed via at least two sensitive events, eg. dialogues use subtitles and narrator, enemies distraction - some character outline and a proper sound.
 Visual effects change it's shape, not color only to provide meaningful experience also for color-blind people.
 Most of the information is shown using mix of various visual and sound effects.
 Also the game should support at least custom mappings for: keyboard + mouse and Xbox, PlayStation pads.
 Game controls should be as much analogue as possible, eg. triggers on pads.
 The game should contain full colorblind-friendly only visuals optionally.